Racial Discrimination in Police Practices

 In CAJM’s annual Listening Process in the fall of 2015, over 800 people gathered across the county in small house meetings and shared many different community problems.
 One of the primary concerns shared by our congregations was racial discrimination.
 Racial discrimination was experienced in many areas; housing, medical care, education and the workforce however, hundreds of stories were told about racial discrimination in policing practices.

-Our research revealed that Charleston and North Charleston lead the state in discriminatory police stops – in fact, African Americans are stopped nearly three times as often as Whites in our community.
+Our research revealed that Charleston and North Charleston lead the state in discriminatory police stops.
+In fact, African Americans are stopped nearly three times as often as Whites in our community.
 These stops are proven to erode community trust, make it difficult and unsafe for our officers to do their jobs well creating a less safe community for all.

-One of the most alarming statistics that we learned is that the Low Country actually leads the state in the amount of stops the police conduct for minor violations that then don’t result in a ticket or a citation.
+One of the most alarming statistics that we learned is that the Lowcountry actually leads the state in the amount of stops the police conduct for minor violations that then don’t result in a ticket or a citation.
 In a five-year period, North Charleston had 130,000 of these stops and Charleston had 127,000 – Columbia, comparable in size, only had 33,000 of these stops during that same time period.
 That means that police in Charleston and North Charleston stop people nearly four times as often as police in Columbia and in our community African Americans and other minorities are stopped at a rate of two and three times that of Whites.
 These discriminatory practices erode community trust, make it difficult for police officers to do their job well and create a less safe community for all of us.

 Our research went on to reveal that other cities across the country have implemented practices in police transparency and accountability that deal effectively with this problem and are proven to build community trust and improve community-police relations.
 One of those best practices involves hiring an external, independent Police Auditor to conduct an audit of bias-based policing in stops, searches, questioning and frisks that would result in a public report.